 I was raised by disco dancing parents (Moroder) on a steady diet of mainstream rock (Rush).
 I was attracted to any song with a synthesizer in it, from The Who to Supertramp to Hot Butter.
 I was fixated on how those sounds might be made.
-On a school trip to the Ontario Science Centre in Toronto I saw a demo of a Moog modular and made the connection between "those cool sounds" and the machines.
+On a school trip to the Ontario Science Centre in Toronto, I saw a demo of a Moog modular and made the connection between "those sounds" and the machines that made them.
 Synth nerdom followed.

 The Lowfish discography on discogs is pretty complete.